SUMMARY

-One of the most influential people of the 20th century, Martin Luther King Jr. gave a voice to millions of Americans still struggling under the oppressive weight of societal inequality.
-Achieving prominence through the Civil Rights Movement of the 1950s and 1960s, it can be argued that no person did more to advance the rights of African American people throughout all of American history.
+One of the most influential people of the 20th century, Martin Luther King Jr. gave a voice to millions of Black Americans still struggling under the oppressive weight of societal inequality.
+Achieving prominence through the Civil Rights Movement, it can be argued that no person has done more to advance the rights of African Americans throughout American history.

 Early Life of Martin Luther King Jr.

-Born on January 15, 1929, Michael King Jr. was the second of three children to Alberta Williams King and Michael King Sr. He grew up in Atlanta, Georgia in an era where segregation was still a common feature of everyday life.
-His family was relatively well off compared to most Black people in the South and also well respected by the local community.
+Born on January 15, 1929, Michael King Jr. was the second of three children to Alberta Williams King and Michael King Sr. He later changed his name to Martin Luther King Jr. King grew up in Atlanta, Georgia, in an era where segregation was still a common feature of everyday life, with white supremacist groups like the Klu Klux Klan spreading fear among African Americans.
+His family was relatively well-off compared to most Black people in the South and also well-respected by the local community.

-Auburn Avenue in Atlanta, where he grew up, was known as the “Black Wall Street” on account of it being the center of successful African-American businesses before the Civil Rights Movement.
+Auburn Avenue in Atlanta, where he grew up, was known as “Black Wall Street” because it was the center of successful African-American businesses before the Civil Rights Movement.

-His father and maternal grandfather were both Baptist preachers, and as a result, King was born into a religious context in which speaking to crowds of people was familiar.
-Despite the comparatively wealthy upbringing and decent education he received, King was still deeply affected by the segregation that existed.
+As King’s father and maternal grandfather were both Baptist preachers, he was born into a religious context in which speaking to crowds of people was familiar.
+Despite the comparatively wealthy upbringing and decent education he received, King was still deeply affected by the segregation introduced by the Jim Crow Laws at the end of the Reconstruction Era.
 At the age of six, he was told he could no longer see his white friend on account of his skin color.

-King was close to his emotions, and when his grandmother died in 1941 when King was 12, he attempted suicide by jumping out of a second-story window.
+King was close to his emotions, and when his grandmother died in 1941 when King was twelve, he attempted suicide by jumping out of a second-story window.

 A few years later, he spent a summer working on a tobacco plantation in Connecticut.
 He was surprised by how different race relations were in the north of the country, and he noted that segregation was far less of an issue.
+“On the way here we saw things I never anticipated to see.
+After we passed Washington, [there] was no discrimination at all. … We go to any place we want to and sit any where we want to,” King wrote to his father.
 He saw white and Black people attending the same church, which to him was a scene he had never encountered, despite his religious background.

 After graduating from Morehouse in 1948, King studied further at Crozer Theological Seminary in Pennsylvania.
 There, he excelled and was elected president of the student body.